 And now let’s compare it with running:

-● Changing into running clothes at home (5 min), running workout (60 min), taking off running clothes (5 min), shower (10 min).
+● Changing into running clothes in the comfort of home (5 min), running training (60 min), storing running clothes (5 min), shower (10 min).

 ● And the result?
 Running can save one hour.
 During that time, one can have time to prepare food for the next day, have dinner and still have time to clean the kitchen.

-So now you certainly can’t use lack of time as an excuse.
+So now you certainly can’t use time as an excuse.

 8. You’ll save money